Hikmahx/techsticks/README.md

   dateAdded: "",        // Date when the resource was added (date string)
   level: "",            // Difficulty level: 'any', 'beginner', 'intermediate', 'advanced'
-  subsection: [],       // Subsection: Specific to each file (array of up to 3)
+  subsection: [],       // Subsection: Specific to each file (array of up to 3) }
-  tags: [],             // Additional tags for categorization (optional, max 5) }
 ```

 ### Note:

 - Always check the comment at the top of each `.js` file you intend to contribute to for any additional information.
-- You must choose from the predefined subsections or tags and can only add a new one if no suitable option exists.
+- You must choose from the predefined subsections and can only add a new one if no suitable option exists.
 - If you are adding more than one feature, add them all in a single pull request.
 - You cannot add more than three features to a file in a single pull request.
 - Make sure that none of the new resource objects you are adding are already included in any of the available files.